Ezzywealth/lendsqr/README.md

 # Carbooky <a name="about-project"></a>

-- Click this [link](https://github.com/Ezzywealth/cab_bookings_api) to access the backend app that was built using rails and postgres.
+- Click this [link](https://github.com/lendsqr) to access the backend app that was built using rails and postgres.

-## Kanban Board <a name="kanban-board"></a>

-- Click this [link](https://github.com/users/Ezzywealth/projects/9) to access the Kanban Board.
-- Click this [link](https://user-images.githubusercontent.com/108669691/244860298-7ac472f8-bc55-42ed-927b-2ab7decf4ca0.png) to view the initial screenshot of the project Kanban Board.

-### Team Members

-- At the culmination of this project, only three team members remained, and detailed information about them can be found in the [👥 Authors](#authors)

-- Click this [link](https://github.com/Ezzywealth/cab_bookings_frontend/issues/1) to view the description of each team members role in the project.

 ## 🛠 Built With <a name="built-with"></a>